-We've created a strategic framework for that tells us what's most important and what we're working towards.
+We've created a strategic framework for that tells us most important and what we're working towards.
 It identifies our purpose, vision, community outcomes, strategies and plans.

 The strategic framework shows a hierarchy.
-Our purpose at the top guides everything we do, everything below helps us work towards achieving that purpose.
+Our purpose at the top guides everything we do, with everything below working towards achieving that purpose.

-It's important to have a clear strategic framework to guide

-Council investment.
-It helps us know where we are going, and

-what is important so we can deliver services and projects that contribute to this.
+It's important to have a clear strategic framework to guide Council investment.
+It helps us know where we are going, and what is important so we can deliver services and projects that contribute to this.

-Through the annual planning process, we
+Through this annual planning process, we